• Skip to primary navigation

 Here I've used olive oil on one side and water on the other.

-After the cubes are set you can pop them out and place them in baggies for easy access.
+After the cubes are set, you can pop them out and place them in plastic bags for easy access.
 This saves space in the freezer and frees up the ice cube trays for preserving more herbs.

 Patti signature